Why are they so problematic, you ask?

 - Instead of carrying your groceries in plastic bags, invest in reusable canvas bags.
 (Or, if you forget your canvas bags at home as I sometimes do, request paper instead of plastic at checkout!)

 - Purchase some type of water purification system to be sure you’re not ingesting fibers from plastics in your drinking water.
-I use this Aquagear water pitcher, but I want to invest in a Berkey to avoid storing my purified water in the plastic Aquagear pitcher.
+I used to use this Aquagear water pitcher, but I just invested in a Berkey to avoid storing my purified water in the plastic Aquagear pitcher.

 - Avoid plastics #1, 3, 6, and 7 at all costs, especially when they’re in contact with something you’ll eat or drink.
 As you can see above, these are the numbers that are most likely to leach dangerous chemicals.
 (For more information, listen to this podcast in which the author of the book Estrogeneration details how our exposure to plastics can cause weight-gain, depression, infertility, and many other problems.)